Siddharth0327/CyptoCurrency-Investigation-Tool/README.md

 The technologies that will be used for this study are:
 Libraries used: NumPy, Pandas, Matplotlib , pickle and Scikit-learn Wallet Scripts : Ether, Doge, Bitcoin and Litecoin.
-Asymmetric Cryptographic Algorithms: ECDSA,Varaints of ECDSA , etc.., Local Deployment : Stream-lit
+Asymmetric Cryptographic Algorithms: ECDSA,Variants of ECDSA , etc.., Local Deployment : Stream-lit

 ![image](https://github.com/BharanikumaranM/CryptoCurrency-Investigation-Toolkit/assets/104621297/af3fc4e8-8c06-4a79-a4f4-fbfe56399fcf)